Plant-Based Chinese Nougat: Perfect Holiday Recipe

 Do Chinese Make Their Nougat Differently?

 Normally, Chinese nougat is not vegan.
 The recipe includes milk powder.
 Considering this, the Chinese often refer to their nougat as simply as milk candy.
-Other ingredient to add to the recipe may include eggs, cookies or crackers, nuts, dried fruits.
+Other ingredients to add to the recipe may include eggs, cookies or crackers, nuts, and dried fruits.
 Melted marshmallows usually serve as the main component that glues everything together.

 Once nougat hardens, the Chinese cut it into bite-sized pieces and cover with non-stick paper.
 Sometimes, you can find the confection wrapped in edible rice paper.